Doctors letters

 Private Work Fees

 Our doctors are frequently asked to provide private or ‘To Whom it May Concern’ letters or reports for third parties.
-The starting fee for this is £25, which is payable in advance.
+The starting fee for this is £25, which is confirmed when we fully understand the scope of work.
 More complicated letters or reports may attract a higher fee.

 Why is there a charge?